ELS-RD/kernl/experimental/benchmarks/README.md

   FWIW, `Kernl` also have support of fast GELU but it is disabled by default.
 * `CUDA graphs` enabled: this technology remove kernel launching overhead, and is a good practice to use it when possible.

-We don't use the [benchmark](https://github.com/facebookincubator/AITemplate/blob/main/examples/03_bert/benchmark_ait.py) script provided in the `AITemplate` repo because it reports GPU times through CUDA events and we want to measure the wall clock time which better match our end to end case.
+We do not use the [benchmark](https://github.com/facebookincubator/AITemplate/blob/main/examples/03_bert/benchmark_ait.py) script provided in the `AITemplate` repo because it reports GPU times through CUDA events and compare inference engines on wall-clock times which better matches our end-to-end use cases.

 Differences are mostly on short input shapes where CPU overhead dominates.